euleonnnn/redditscraping/README.md

 # WSB_Scraping

-Personal project to scrape data from /r wallstreetbets
+Personal project to scrape data from r/wallstreetbets

 Created using PostgresSQL and Python